CZX123/hc-garden/README.md

 ### Possible
 - Images should not use a new cache, but somehow utilise ImageCache instead.
 Make use of ImageProvider to place images directly in ImageCache.
 - ExpandPageRouteTransition can be simplified greatly, and also figure out how to properly use Heroes to animate the Entity thumbnail to the DetailsPage.
-(Update: finally found out why heroes do not work: https://github.com/flutter/flutter/issues/25261)
+(Update: finally found out why heroes do not work: https://github.com/flutter/flutter/issues/25261, heroes now work!)

 ### Possible but very hard
 - Tablet support